lucidrains/gigagan-pytorch/README.md

     - [ ] have someone else try multiple machines

 - [ ] add ability to select a random subset from multiscale dimension, for efficiency
-- [ ] make sure text encoder can also accept pre-encoded CLIP embeddings

 - [ ] do a review of the auxiliary losses
     - [ ] add vision aided loss and make sure it trains, inspect output